 - Poison ivy is abundant in many areas.
 Familiarize yourself with this plant and avoid contact with it.

-- Park only in designated areas.
+- Park only in designated parking areas.
+The designated 6 foot lane on the right hand side of tour road is designated for walkers and bicyclist, not for vehicles.
 When leaving your car, lock your vehicle and store all valuables out of view.

 - Hunting is prohibited.
 All wildlife is protected.
 Do not pick flowers and plants.
 Some fruits and nuts may be gathered, but check at the Visitor Center first.